arkency/posts/posts/2017-09-11-what-i-learnt-from-jason-fried-about-running-a-remote-slash-async-software-company.md

 ## A meeting splits your day into 2 parts

 Jason and Basecamp are against meetings.
 That's a similar approach at Arkency.
 As developers, we usually work on deep problems.
 This requires our focus.
 Meetings are an interruption.
-In the spirit of Jason's talk - of companies are products, then meetings are bugs.
+In the spirit of Jason's talk - if companies are products, then meetings are bugs.

 ## Dependency is a bug